softwarecrash/Solar2MQTT/README.md

 - Many devices from EASUN
 - and many many others based on the chinese solar inverter with a rj45 jack and usb port, primary identified by the display
 - Take a look at the device list in the wiki
+- for P18 Protocol use this fork: https://github.com/BMBIT-oss/Solar2MQTT_P18